Top 30 Best New Movies Of 201320.05.12 # Top Ten # 54 Comments

-Now we know what’s confirmed for next year so let’s take a look at the top 30 most anticipated new movies of 2013.
-While it doesn’t quite match this year for exciting titles, it is the biggest ever for science-fiction and there are many intriguing prospects.
-Will these be 2013′s best movies?
+Let’s take a look at the top 30 best new movies of 2013.
+While it doesn’t quite match last year for exciting titles, it is the biggest ever for science-fiction and includes many intriguing prospects.
+What do you think will end up being 2013′s best movies?
 Let us know in the comments.

 Starring: Arnold Schwarzenegger, Forest Whitaker, Johnny Knoxville